russhwolf/multiplatform-settings/README.md

 Some unit tests are defined which can be run via `./gradlew test`.
 These use Robolectric on Android to mock out the android-specific behavior, and use the ios simulator to run the ios tests.
 The macOS tests run natively on macOS hosts.
 The experimental JS implementation uses the default test setup for the new JS plugin, and the experimental JVM implementation runs standard junit tests.

 There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
 It includes a `shared` module with common, and platform-specific sources, to demo a shared logic layer consuming the library.
 Several gradle modules consume `shared`, including `app-android` for Android, `app-tornadofx` for TornadoFX on the JVM, and `app-browser` for the Javascript browser target.
 In addition, the `app-ios` directory holds an Xcode project which builds an iOS app in the usual way, consuming a framework produced by `shared`.

- The `shared` module includes some simple unit tests in common code to demonstrate using the `MockSettings` implementation to mock out the `Settings` interface when testing code that interacts with it.
+The `shared` module includes some simple unit tests in common code to demonstrate using the `MapSettings` implementation to mock out the `Settings` interface when testing code that interacts with it.

 ## License